 ▲ São Bento Train Station Entry hall decorated with impressive azulejo (tile) murals.

 ▲ Porto Cathedral Huge church overlooking the town, with fine azulejo-decorated cloister and otherwise dull interior.

-▲ Rua de Santa Catarina The main shopping drag, with Art Nouveau and Art Deco landmarks.
+▲ Rua de Santa Catarina Main shopping drag, with Art Nouveau and Art Deco landmarks.

 ▲ Serralves Foundation Contemporary Art Museum and Park Sprawling park with impressive museum, Art Deco mansion, and relaxing grounds.

 Tramway Museum Collection tracing the history of electrical transport.